| Technical

 |

-| Wireframes |
+Wireframes |

-online course graphically depicts the interconnectedness of
+-- Wireframes graphically depict the interconnectedness of

 construct sites and courses that perform exactly as intended.